SirJeany/the-maven-frontend-project/README.md

 # Get started:
 ## Click on github pages link
 ## OR Fork -> open in vs Code.
-Open with live server extention.
+Open with live server extention..

+# Dummy data:
+Dummy cards were added to index.html - Our courses.
+This is just to show off the ability to have a carousel Remove Dummy data where indicated.

 # Issues:
 ## Issue 1: